raul23/pyebooktools/docs/examples.rst

 `:information_source:`

-  Since the `--owi`_ flag was not used, two ebook files that didn't contain ISBNs could not be further processed.
+  Since the `--owi`_ flag was not used, two ebook files that didn't contain ISBNs could not be further processed and thus were left as they are in the original directory ``folder_to_organize``.
 See `Organize ebooks with output_folder_uncertain`_ where this flag is enabled to organize ebooks without ISBNs by getting these book identifiers through other means (e.g. *calibre*\'s `ebook-meta`_).